sterchelen/sensum/README.md

 The aim of sensum is to make sentimental analysis possible via an http api.
 Deployable in a docker-ish environment.

+## business use case

+Data insights applications, to analyse blog post, tweet, facebook post, could use this api to extract their client's reputation.

+Is brand X has a positive reputation on twitter...

 ## dependencies
 Lots of python stuff:
 - `python3` as python runtime